National Institutes of Health

 Lead Coordinator, NIH-Amgen Scholars Program

-The Program will have four core components: 1) independent research performed under the mentorship of an NIH intramural scientist; 2) Career guidance and mentorship focused on the broad array of biomedical careers; 3) roundtable discussions exploring the intersection of research and public policy; and 4) leadership training focused on the skills needed to successfully work in team-oriented global research environments.
+The Program will feature:1) independent research performed under the mentorship of an NIH scientist; 2) career guidance focused on the broad array of biomedical careers; 3) customized curriculum with a hands-on approaches to develop communication, career exploration, and critical thinking skills; 4) roundtable discussions exploring science and society, health disparities research and policy; and 5) leadership development focused on self-exploration, resiliency, understanding conflict, finding mentors, and using emotional intelligence in academic and work environments.

-The program welcomes students from colleges and universities across the United States and its territories; housing, travel, and a stipend will be provided.
+The Amgen Scholars at NIH Program welcomes students from colleges and universities across the United States and its territories; housing, travel, and a stipend will be provided.
 The program is appropriate for students with an interest in translational science, a commitment to exploring graduate school and biomedical research careers, an interest in the intersection of science and society, and a desire to learn more about global health disparities.
-Students from diverse backgrounds and students who are unable to participate in research internships during the school year are strongly encouraged to apply.
+Students from diverse backgrounds are encouraged to apply.
+There is no age restriction, however, students need to be college rising juniors or seniors or returning seniors to be eligible for the program.